utopia-foss/dantro/README.md

 Upon warnings or errors in the build, the job will exit with an orange warning sign.
 You can inspect the `build_errors.log` file via the exposed CI artifacts.

+### Commit hooks
+To streamline dantro development, a number of automations are used which take care of code formatting and perform some basic checks.
+These automations are managed by [pre-commit][pre-commit] and are run when invoking `git commit` (hence the name).

+If these so-called hooks determine a problem, they will display an error and you will not be able to commit just yet.
+Some of the hooks automatically fix the error (e.g.: removing whitespace), others require some manual action on your part.
+_Either way,_ you will have to stage these changes manually (using `git add`, as usual).
+To check which changes were made by the hooks, use `git diff`.

+Once you applied the requested changes, invoke `git commit` anew.
+This will again trigger the hooks, but — with all issues resolved — the hooks should now all pass and lead you to the usual commit message prompt.

+The most notable hooks are:

+* [black][black]: The uncompromising code formatter
+* [isort][isort]: Systematically sorts Python `import` statements

+Both [isort][isort] and [black][black] are configured in the [`pyproject.toml`](pyproject.toml) file.
+For the other hooks' configuration, see [`.pre-commit-config.yaml`](.pre-commit-config.yaml).
+All hooks are also being run in the [GitLab CI/CD](.gitlab-ci.yml) `check:hooks` job.

+If you have trouble setting up the hooks or if they create erroneous results, please let us know.